WE PRESENT TO THE RABBIT!

 The wild rabbit has a gray-brown fur and a light abdomen.

 Rabbits live on average between 8 and 10 years.

 RABBITS IN NATURE

 You must have seen them in the wild.
 Rabbits sprinting across a meadow and quickly shooting into their holes.
 Rabbits live in the wild in large groups.
 They prefer sight in grassland, dunes and heathlands.
 They mark their territory with the help of cots, puddles and they also have a scent gland under their chin.
-With the scent gland, they rub objects and in this way create a scent for other rabbits.
+With the scent gland, they rub objects and thus create a scent for other rabbits.
 Rabbits live in a strict hierarchy, which means that they have ranked among themselves.

 The animals dig caves and corridors with multiple exits.
 Rabbits spend a lot of time above ground to eat, run and play, among other things.
-At noon, however, it is a moment of rest, because then rabbits like to take a nap.
+At noon, however, it is a moment of rest, because then rabbits are happy to take a nap.
 They prefer to do this together and meanwhile they also like to take care of each other's fur.

-As if we would really like to show them all ... we would be short of pages ... there are more than 50 different rabbit breeds!
+As if we would love to show them all ... we would be short of pages ... there are more than 50 different rabbit breeds!
 The differences are not only in the colors, but also in the construction.
 There are rabbits with hanging ears, small dwarf rabbits such as the color dwarf of 1.5 kg and large Flemish giants that can weigh 8 kg.
 When it comes to rabbits, the choice is really huge!
-In terms of behavior, there are often major differences.
+In terms of behavior there are often major differences.
 It is often the case that the smaller varieties are more spicy than their larger counterparts.
 For example, pools are known to be very bright.

 HOUSING OF RABBITS